 The data manipulation here consist of three steps:

-• Add a new column call municipio with a to title transformation of TOPONIMIA.
-We are going to use this new variable to join the demographic data and to label the plot.
+.
+We are going to use this new variable to join the demographic data and to label the plot. - Join

 map_puerto_plata <- map_municipio %>%